mocpy.MOC

 Create a MOC from a zone.

 The zone is defined by a range of longitudes and latitudes.
 Its sides follow great circles in longitudes and small circles for latitudes.
+The bottom and left sides are included in the MOC, while the top and right sides are not.

 Parameters: